tidalmigrations/tidalmigrations.github.io/interviews.md

 permalink: interviews.html
 ---
 ## Goals
-The goal of the interview process is:
+The goals of the interview process are:
 - Rank the prioritization of applications for transformation.
 - Determine transition types for each application (Tidal Migrations can provide recommendations based on the interview too).
 - Provide relevant information for the cloud architect.